TareqNewazShahriar/signalr-state-retainer/README.md

 <script src="~/Scripts/signalRsignalrStateManager.min.v.x.x.js"></script>
 ```

 * **Steps 4**: Add an Html container to your desired place to render the data using the properties of the notification data.
-For example, notification model has those fields: Id, NotficationName, CreationDate.
+For example, notification model has those properties: Id, NotficationName, CreationDate.
 So write your HTML like this:

 ```html
 <div class="record-template">